 B.R Ambedkar Biography: Birth, Early Life, Education, Political Career, Drafting of India's Constitution, Books, and More

 B.R.
-Ambedkar Biography: Bhimrao Ramji Ambedkar or B.R Ambedkar was born on April 14, 1891, in Mhow, India.
-Every year, on April 14 Ambedkar Jayanti is observed.
-Take a look at his early life, education, political career, the Poona Pact, books written by him, and more.
+Ambedkar Biography: Bhimrao Ramji Ambedkar, also known as B.R.
+Ambedkar, was born in Mhow, India, on April 14, 1891.
+Every year, April 14 is designated as Ambedkar Jayanti.
+Look into his early years, education, political career, the Poona Pact, books, and other aspects of his life.

 B.R.
 Ambedkar, popularly known as Babasaheb was an Indian jurist, economist, politician, and social reformer.
 He chaired the Drafting Committee of the Constituent Assembly and was also the first Minister for Law and Justice in India.